If you’ve been involved in a St. Louis car accident with a pizza delivery driver, you may be wondering: who is legally responsible?

 The Job Itself Is Dangerous

 The more you drive, the higher the chances of getting into a car crash.
-Add to this equation the fact that the drivers are young and inexperienced and that they often drive on unfamiliar roads, and the risks increase exponentially.
+Add to this equation the fact that the drivers are often young and inexperienced and may be driving on unfamiliar roads, and the risks increase exponentially.

 Who’s to Blame?

-Things are quite clear when you get in a car accident with a regular driver.
-But, when a commercial driver is involved, then a lot of confusion may arise.
+Things may seem clear when you are involved a car accident with a regular driver.
+But, when a commercial driver is involved, a lot of confusion may arise.
 Who should you hold accountable for your injuries: the driver or the delivery company?

 Here’s the problem with these types of cases.
 Most delivery companies ask their drivers to carry personal auto insurance.
 However, most insurance policies don’t cover accidents while the driver was working.